Almasx/Yandex-Final-Project/README.md

 # Vatrushki web team

-This is the website of the web development team
+This is a website of the web development team

 ## Project functionality